openjdk/guide/src/mailingLists.md

 conversations on the list.

 There are a few different types of lists.
-The list name has two parts to explain what the list is intended for, `<project>-<suffix>`, where the first part is the project that owns the list and the second part is explained below.
+The list name has two parts to explain what the list is intended for, `<name>-<suffix>`.
+The name often refers to the project that owns the list or a specific area of interest that the list focuses on.
+The suffix is explained below.
+Not all projects or areas have all types of lists described here.

 > `-dev`
 > :    Technical discussions around the implementation of the project artifacts.
 This